Skip to main content

 5. Thayer JF, Lane RD.
 Claude Bernard and the Heart-Brain Connection: Further Elaboration of a Model of Neurovisceral Integration.
 Neurosci Biobehav Rev. 2009;33(2):81-88.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right nervous system plan must be matched to your unique history, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have trauma history, chronic mental health conditions, or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have trauma history, chronic mental health conditions, or are taking prescription medications.
 If you are in crisis, call or text 988.

 Dr. Ash is a board-certified internal medicine physician specializing in preventive medicine and healthspan optimization at Fishtown Medicine in Philadelphia.